 The Costa Brava Camins de Ronda Full Route from Blanes to Portbou

-The full Costa Brava Coastal Path route uses a variety of trails and goes from Blanes to Portbou covering 135 miles.
-This full route could be done 10 aggressive days of hiking 13 to 15 miles per day.
-However, you can also shorten those days and hike for 2 weeks giving yourself a bit more of a relaxed pace, like my father and I did.
+The full Costa Brava Coastal Path route uses a variety of trails and goes from Blanes to Portbou, covering 135 miles.
+The GR-92 trail starts from the French border.
+This full route could be done in 10 aggressive days of heading south 13 to 15 miles per day.
+However, you can also shorten those days and hike for two weeks, giving yourself a bit more of a relaxed pace, like my father and I did.
 To learn about all of these options, check out my free ebook on the full Costa Brava Coastal Path.

 Utilize Local Operators